flynnduel/DREAM-TEAM---PROJECT-1/README.md

     FROM shipment
     WHERE shipment.idshipment = order.shipment_idshipment);
 ### Complex 6
+New query from Geetika (could Jeremiah run and replace with picture)

+select employee.firstname, employee.lastname, sum(order.totalamount) as total_sales
+from employee
+join order on employee.idemployee = order.employee_idemployee
+group by employee.firstname, employee.lastname
+order by total_sales desc;

+This query shows the total sales by employee.
+Management can use this to track employee performance and check which employees are bringing in the most revenue.
+Management can also use this for performance reviews and increase the effectiveness of sales strategies.

 ### Simple 1
 <img width="566" alt="Screenshot 2024-10-13 at 4 04 15 PM" src="https://github.com/user-attachments/assets/c67b472e-7d06-49e2-9a04-b98221da219a">